mikelei8291/Userscripts/pixiv-fanbox-downloader/README.md

 2. Customizable templates for file names and save locations.
 3. Use keyboard shortcuts to navigate, like posts, download files (see note above) and [more](#keyboard-shortcuts).
 4. Add the missing link to the Pixiv page of the creator.
+5. Automatically copy text contents of posts after downloading.
+6. Click the title of the post to copy text contents of it manually.
-5. Automatically redirect to the canonical URL of the page.
+7. Automatically redirect to the canonical URL of the page.

 ## Filename formats